Addressing Distribution Shift in RTB Markets via Exponential Tilting: Real-Time Bidding market model

-RTB is a digital advertising method where ad impressions are auctioned in real-time, often in milliseconds, as a user loads an ad slot.
-What makes this mechanism intriguing from a machine learning standpoint lies in predicting, in split seconds, which advertisement will resonate most with the profile of the user based on various features.
-As the RTB market dynamics fluctuate and user behaviors shift over time, the underlying data distributions can change, introducing challenges for predictive models that were trained on historical data.
-The RTB market, therefore, provides a tangible and rich context to delve into the intricacies of managing distribution shifts in machine learning.
-In this section, we introduce two prominent characteristics of the market model: class imbalance and selection bias.
-To proceed with, we formulate the market model as prediction of the binary random variable indicating the utility of a bid opportunity given its features as covariate $X$.
+RTB is a digital advertising method where advertisement impressions are auctioned in real-time, often in milliseconds, as a user loads an ad slot.
+What makes this mechanism intriguing from a machine learning perspective lies in predicting, in split seconds, which advertisement will resonate most with the profile of the user based on various features.
+As the RTB market dynamics fluctuate and user behaviors shift over time, the underlying data distributions can change, introducing challenges for predictive models that were trained on previous data.
+The RTB market, therefore, provides a rich context to explore the intricacies of managing distribution shifts.
+In this study, we consider market models for predicting a binary outcome indicating the utility of a bid opportunity, such as app installations, denoted as $U \in \{0, 1\}$.
+The features associated with each observation are denoted as covariate $X$.
+Note that while we referred to the target random variable as $Y$ in Section~\ref{sec:intro}, from this section onward, we use $U$ to emphasize the binary target variable.